celery/celery/docs/userguide/workers.rst

 Writing your own remote control commands
 ========================================

+There are two types of remote control commands:

+- Inspect command

+    Does not have side effects, will usually just return some value found in the worker, like the list of currently registered tasks, the list of active tasks, etc.

+- Control command

+    Performs side effects, like adding a new queue to consume from.

 Remote control commands are registered in the control panel and they take a single argument: the current :class:`~celery.worker.control.ControlDispatch` instance.